 Every public space tells a story about what’s important, and Bemidji is home to more than 35+ unique sculptures created by talented regional artists.
 Stroll through downtown Bemidji while viewing these remarkable works.

 Bemidji Sculpture Walk is a large collection of sculptures installed all over the city.
-These sculptures were created by local artists and represent various themes such as wildlife, cultural heritage, local history, etc.
+Local artists created these sculptures and represent various themes such as wildlife, cultural heritage, local history, etc.

-The walk is constantly changing, so there’s always something new to enjoy on your next visit to Bemidji — even if you’ve visited it once before.
+The walk is constantly changing, so there’s always something new to enjoy on your next visit to Bemidji — even if you’ve visited it once.

 7. A Day at Bemidji City Park